buntec/ff4s/docs/index.md

 # ff4s

-A minimal purely-functional web UI framework for [Scala.js](https://www.scala-js.org/).
+A minimal purely-functional web UI library for [Scala.js](https://www.scala-js.org/).

 Thanks to amazing work by [@yurique](https://github.com/yurique), you can now [try it from your browser](https://scribble.ninja/).